-A number of controversies has arisen resulting spate of litigation and appeals pending before different authorities including ITAT and High Courts.
+A number of controversies has arisen resulting spate of litigations and appeals pending before different authorities including ITAT and High Courts.
 This is a result of faulty drafting and lack of clarity and injustice.

 It is suggested that all present controversies should be settled in a judicious and balanced manner and provisions should be made simple and effective so that there is no injustice and there is no scope of litigation.

-Therefore, Rule 8D requires a total overhaul.
+Therefore, section 14A and Rule 8D requires a total overhaul.

-2.b) CAPITAL GAINS
+3. CAPITAL GAINS